HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 Log levels and trace strings are set in your custom-values.yaml file.
 [Configure and Access Logs](../../../../deployment/manage/container_configuration/troubleshooting/configure_access_helm_logs.md) gives more detail on how to configure logging in Helm amd how to access Kubernetes container logs.

+## Prerequisite

-Prerequisite: Install and configure Content Composer, Digital Asset Management, and others to your HCL Digital Experience deployment.
+Install and configure Content Composer, Digital Asset Management, and others to your HCL Digital Experience (DX) Compose deployment.

 ## Trace string format